berlinonline/Dat0r/README.md

 ### 2. Generate

+The next step after defining our desired data structure is to generate the corresponding code.
 Before the code generation can be kicked off, we need to create a little config file in order to control a few aspects of code generation.
 The contents of the config file we are using for this example is listed below.